ACEP ID:

 The Clinical Practice of Emergency Medical Services Medicine

-The American College of Emergency Physicians (ACEP) considers Emergency Medical Services (EMS) a practice of medicine, reaffirms its commitment to evidence-based decisions in practices of medicine, and supports the following principles:
+The American College of Emergency Physicians (ACEP) considers emergency medical services (EMS) a practice of medicine, reaffirms its commitment to evidence-based decisions in practices of medicine, and supports the following principles:

-• Clinical standards of care (including treatments that can be provided by laypersons prior to EMS arrival) developed, established, and promulgated by EMS physicians medical directors should be based upon peer-reviewed, published, evidence-based treatments and outcomes.
+• Clinical standards of care (including treatments that can be provided by laypersons prior to EMS arrival) developed, established, and promulgated by EMS physician medical directors should be based upon peer-reviewed, published, evidence-based treatments and outcomes.
 Where such supported treatments and outcomes do not exist, expert consensus statements should substantially form the basis for clinical standards of care.

 • Clinically-related research initiatives involving EMS systems and providers should be encouraged and supported, with careful adherence to the ethical and legal principles of human subjects protection.